andlo/mycroft-skills-list-gitbook/skills/mbta-bus-tracking-skill.richhowley.md

 T bus or Transit
 Wherever this documentation calls for saying "T bus" to Mycroft it can be replaced with "transit", and vice versa.
 If Mycroft is having difficulty understanding  one, try the other.
 Arrival Times
-To provide bus arrival times the skill requires three pieces of information:  bus route, traveling direction and bus stop.
+To provide bus arrival times the skill requires three pieces of information  bus route, traveling direction and bus stop.
 If you do not provide all information needed the skill will prompt you for the rest.
 For example, saying

 T bus arrivals route 57 going inbound stop Brighton Ave and Linden Street

 will retrieve all arrival times predicted for the stop.
-The arrival times could also be retrieved by any of the following:
+The arrival times could also be retrieved by any of the following

 T bus arrivals route 57 going inbound
 T bus arrivals route 57